rapila/plugin-newsletter/modules/widget/subscriber_import/README.md

 ## Subscriber import widget

 # Description:
-* Subscriber import* at this point in time* simply imports email addresses* separated, @see SubscriberImportWidgetModule::addSubscribers()
+* Subscriber import simply imports separated email addresses (at this point in time) - @see SubscriberImportWidgetModule::addSubscribers()
 * to a specific target subscriber_group_id
 * creating a temporary, virtual subscriber_group (subscriber_group_id+identifier)
 @todo, if desired in the future this could be enhanced by handling import of excel with name, email, language?